pam-param-pam/Disney-Plus-api-wrapper/README.md

 # Disney+ API wrapper

-A future rich API wrapper for Disney+ made with python.
+A feature rich API wrapper for Disney+ made with python.

 ## How to install